paulsump/mars_flights/README.md

 #### UI Later

-- Add a share button for social media platforms to share the next launch with friends
-- [FavoritesNotifier].
-Use the localStorage API here (save the launches id)
 - Animate Transform background image position.
-- Image.network
+- Image.network()
-- Video
+- Videos from api
-- Remove hexagon buttons.
+- Remove hexagon buttons?
 They detract from it.

 #### Tests